hongzhangblaze/CS854-F24/README.md

 For some lectures, there will be some *background* readings providing necessary knowledge for the corresponding topic.
 There are also some *optional* related reading(s) under the theme.
 They are optional for the class.

 **During Lectures**: Active participation is crucial for both your own understanding and to improve the overall quality of the course.
-You are expected to attend **all** lectures (up to 2 absences allowed for legitimate reasons), and more importantly, participate in class discussions.
+You are expected to attend **all** lectures, and more importantly, participate in class discussions.
 Not everyone must have add something every day, but it is expected that everyone has something to share over the semester.

 **After Lectures**: Participation also involves contributing to discussions on [Piazza](https://piazza.com/uwaterloo.ca/fall2024/cs854).
 The group responsible for the summary should initiate the (remaining) discussion, and the rest of the members are encouraged to participate.